 You may exercise any of the above rights by contacting us.
 We might, depending on the nature of your request, need proof of your identity.
 This might include a copy of a passport page, ID card or other valid document we can use to identify you.

 Our aim is to be clear about what information we collect and your rights.
 This section explains your rights at a high level.
 If you have any addition questions please do contact us on the details below or visit us in store.

-We are not required to have a Data Protection Officer.
 If you have any questions about this privacy notice or would like to exercise any of your rights please contact our data protection lead Karen Finch, Managing Director.

 The Hearing Care Centre Ltd, 11 Upper Brook Street, Ipswich, Suffolk, IP4 1EG

 Or telephone: 01473 230330

 If you have a concern about the way in we handle your data, you may also wish to contact the Information Commissioner’s Office (ICO), which is the supervisory body for ensuring compliance with data protection regulation in the UK.

 We reserve the right to update and change this privacy notice and cookies policy from time to time in order to reflect any changes to the way in which we process your personal data or changing legal requirements.
 Any changes we may make in the future will be posted on this page and, where appropriate, notified to you by email.
 Please check back frequently to see any updates or changes to our notice.

 This page was last updated on 10 April 2019